James H. Morrison: Early life and career

+Gubernatorial campaigns

 He ran unsuccessfully for governor in 1939 and again in 1944.

 Tenure in Congress

 In 1942, he ran as a Democrat for a seat in the U.S. House, seeking to represent Louisiana's 6th congressional district.
 He won election and would serve in Congress for the next 24 years.

 He was initially assigned to serve on five committees, but after only a few days he stepped down from those committees because they dealt with issues less directly impactful to his district than the agricultural concerns he sought to represent.
 He quickly gained a reputation as a populist and supporter of federal highway funding in his district.

 He was a delegate to the Democratic National Conventions in both 1956 and 1960.

+Based on certain criteria, Morrison developed a mostly liberal voting record during the course of his congressional career.

 Civil rights

 In 1956, Morrison was a signatory of the Southern Manifesto.
 He voted against the Civil Rights Acts of 1957, 1960, and 1964.
-However in 1965, he voted for the Voting Rights Act, which many believe cost him his seat.
+However, in 1965, he voted for the Voting Rights Act, which many believe cost him his seat.